Carath/files_utilities/Linux_settings.md

 Example config files are present in the ``` cinnamon/ ``` directory for Cinnamon.

-## Console transparency
+## Console settings

-Disable console transparency: right click in console, preferences, colors.
+- Disable console transparency: right click in console, preferences, colors.
-Cursor shape: I-beam
+- Cursor shape: I-beam
-Rows: 115, cols: 35
+- Rows: 115, cols: 35
+- Add the CTRL+SHIFT+A shortcut to select all the console text.

 ## Cinnamon grouped windows